-GSDM has a strong economy within the region which is predominantly mining (The coal belt starts from Govan Mbeki, Msukaligwa & Pixley Ka Seme, and gold from Govan Mbeki to Dipaleseng LMs the District's forestry stretches from Mkhondo, Pixley Ka Seme & Albert Luthuli and farming (cattle & sheep breeding and maize production).
-The District host one of the largest petro-chemical industries in the country (SASOL) and 4 Eskom coal powered stations, viz: Majuba; Thuthuka; Grootvlei and Campdon respectively.
+GSDM has a strong economy within the region which is predominantly mining (The coal belt starts from Govan Mbeki, Msukaligwa & Pixley Ka Seme, and gold from Govan Mbeki to Dipaleseng LMs.
+The District's forestry stretches from Mkhondo, Pixley Ka Seme & Albert Luthuli where most agricultural activities like farming (cattle & sheep breeding and maize production).
+The District also hosts one of the largest petro-chemical industries in the country (SASOL) and 4 ESKOM coal powered stations, viz: Majuba; Thuthuka; Grootvlei and Campdon respectively.